Health in South Sudan: Médecins Sans Frontières evacuation

-USAid
+USAID

+US assistance has accounted for more than half of total foreign aid received by South Sudan.
 In early 2025, health services in South Sudan suffered a major setback following cuts to United States Agency for International Development (USAID) funding initiated under President Donald Trump's "America First" policy.
 These cuts led to the closure of seven out of 27 Save the Children-supported clinics in Jonglei State and forced 20 others to reduce services, resulting in the layoff of roughly 200 health workers.
 In April 2025, Save the Children reported that five children were among eight people who died after walking for hours in extreme heat to reach medical care for cholera.
 A US-funded patient transport service had also been shut down.
 USAID had previously supported critical interventions for cholera, malnutrition, malaria, and HIV/AIDS, but over 90% of its contracts were reportedly canceled.
-While the US State Department maintained that some humanitarian projects were still active, it cited widespread corruption in South Sudan’s government as a barrier to continued support.
+While the US State Department maintained that some humanitarian projects were still active, it cited widespread corruption in South Sudan's government as a barrier to continued support.

+Apart from the United States, other major donors to South Sudan have already reduced funding or indicated that cuts are forthcoming.
+In the second half of 2024, the UK announced significant reductions, and the Swedish government shut its Cooperation Office in South Sudan.
+In response, international organizations have withheld funds to preserve their own viability, further constraining national actors working on the front lines.

+Sudanese and South Sudanese civil society actors responded to the international aid cuts with strong concern over their immediate humanitarian consequences, particularly worsening food insecurity, strain on health systems, and rising preventable deaths.
+At the same time, the cuts coincided with increased reliance on, and visibility of, existing grassroots response mechanisms, which these actors describe as both an established reality and a potential model for the future.